lukso-network/docs/docs/guides/fetch-data/read-profile-data.md

 </details>

-## Step 2 - Get the specific Profile Information
+## Step 2 - Get Specific Information

 With the JSON response, we can fetch all sorts of data including: